-The Ethno Festival in Krusevo is the longest traditional festival and one of the most important festivals in Macedonia.
-This festival takes place between the 15th of July and the 15th of August.
-The festival also features the main event of the Republic Day (Ilinden) at the 2nd of August.
+The Ethno Festival in Krusevo is the longest-traditional festival and one of the most important festivals in Macedonia.
+This festival takes place between July 15th and August 15th.
+The festival also features the main event of the Republic Day (Ilinden) on August 2nd.

 During this month, in Krusevo, you can see a lot of locals dressed in authentic traditional Macedonian clothes walking around the streets of Krusevo while doing their daily duties.
-This festival represents the Macedonian fight for freedom and commemorating the Ilinden uprising of August 2nd, 1903.
+This festival represents the Macedonian fight for freedom and commemorates the Ilinden uprising of August 2, 1903.

 If there’s an ongoing festival in Macedonia that’s older than the Strumica carnival, it would be the carnival in Vevcani.
-Even though no one is sure when exactly did this carnival start, some historical sources link it to pagan rituals that date back to 1,400 years ago.
-However, the only pagan motive that remains today are the masks while the reasons for the celebration are different.
+Even though no one is sure when exactly did this carnival started, some historical sources link it to pagan rituals that date back to 1,400 years ago.
+However, the only pagan motive that remains today are the masks, while the reasons for the celebration are different.

-Struga’s Poetry Evenings is the oldest international poetry festival and as such, one of the most prestigious poetry events in the world.
-The event was established in 1961 and since its humble beginnings, it grew to become one of the largest poetry festivals in the world, attracting more than 5,000 poets, literary promoters, publishers, and writers from around the world.
+Struga’s Poetry Evenings is the oldest international poetry festival and, as such, one of the most prestigious poetry events in the world.
+The event was established in 1961.
+Since its humble beginnings, it has grown to become one of the largest poetry festivals in the world, attracting more than 5,000 poets, literary promoters, publishers, and writers from around the world.

 You can see the greatness of an event when you see some of the most famous poets that participated in this event, such as Mahmoud Darwish, W. H. Auden, Sachchidananda Hirananda, Pablo Neruda, Joseph Brodsky, Allen Ginsberg, Bulat Okudzhava, Eugenio Montale, Vatsyayan Agyey, etc.

-The Poetry Evenings traditionally take place during the third week of August every year.
+The Poetry Evenings traditionally occur during the third week of August every year.
 Needless to say, when this event is on, nothing else matters in Struga.

 When the month of May is mentioned in Skopje, the first thing people think about are the May Opera Evenings.
-This festival of classical music and opera is held every year in the month of May and it dates back to 1972.
-During the first year, the event consisted of the Macedonian People’s Theatre orchestra performing one of the oldest Macedonian operas, “Tsar Samuil” on the 9th of May, 1972.
+This festival of classical music and opera is held every year in the month of May, and it dates back to 1972.
+During the first year, the event consisted of the Macedonian People’s Theatre orchestra performing one of the oldest Macedonian operas, “Tsar Samuil,” on May 9th, 1972.

-However, this performance attracted a lot of interest and next year, the event took the form of a festival.
+However, this performance attracted a lot of interest, and the following year, the event took the form of a festival.
 Throughout the years, the May Opera Evenings have attracted more visitors and performers from around the globe.

 Over the years, Skopje’s May Opera Evenings have attracted thousands of visitors and performers from around the globe and hosted more than 1,200 performers from 21 different countries and 280 separate performances.
 If you like classical music and/or opera, you will definitely love this festival.

-If you’re a theater lover visiting Macedonia in October, head to Kumanovo and you won’t regret it.
-Days of Comedy is a regional 23-years-old festival that features comedy plays from several different countries, including Serbia, Bulgaria, Montenegro, Albania, and Greece.
+If you’re a theater lover visiting Macedonia in October, head to Kumanovo, and you won’t regret it.
+Days of Comedy is a regional 23-year-old festival that features comedy plays from several different countries, including Serbia, Bulgaria, Montenegro, Albania, and Greece.